AHS is quietly expanding - The Tribune

 The Catlettsburg shop, known as AHS-KY, was started in 1995 and the expanded into Ironton because of the need for more space.
 They found that space along the end of First Street where they have a building with 65,000 square feet and opened up AHS-OH.

-Jermaine Fulks founded AHS in Catlettsburg in 1995 and the shop specialized in repairing and rebuilding hydraulic systems.
+Jerimiah Fulks founded AHS in Catlettsburg in 1995 and the shop specialized in repairing and rebuilding hydraulic systems.
 Over the years, the company moved into other areas like construction, welding, metal fabrication, plant maintenance, machine lathing, equipment repair and fabricating parts from small machine parts to massive projects like a multi-ton steel pallet.
 They work with a large industrial tri-state company.

 But they don’t work with just big companies, said Tracy Frazier, who is over professional development and project design.